 Terms and Conditions

-■ Classes are held at the Ware Arts Centre/Southern Maltings, in the North Cowl Room (first floor).
+■ Face-to-face classes are held at the Ware Arts Centre/Southern Maltings, in the Lower Studio.

 Please use the east side entrance and leave your pushchair in the buggy area downstairs.